l03wn3/aperture-project-cleaner/README.md

 check the box "Show Script menu in menu bar"

 Before you run the script, make sure you have selected an image in the project you want to clean.
-The script will now create an album called 'duplicates' and add images that it feels should be cleaned out from there.
+The script will now create an album called 'reduntant files' and add images that it feels should be cleaned out from there.

 From there you can safely delete them manually.